Pictograph Cave State Park

 The pictographs are more than 2,100 years old.
 Their interpretations are still subject to great debate.
 Do they simply document hunts, or do they honor people or their scripts?
 The images of animals, warriors and even rifles tell a story that has lasted thousands of years.

 The first major discovery of artifacts and paintings in the caves was made in 1936.
 Approximately 30,000 artifacts, ranging from stone tools, weapons, paintings and the instruments used, have been identified from the site.
 The red, black and white pigments used provide key information and evidence suggesting that the caves were first used by nomadic hunters seeking shelter.
 The artifacts discovered allow researchers to pinpoint which peoples used the caves and when they inhabited the region.

+The park is 23 acres in size and 3,500 feet in elevation.
 The park has paved trails to the caves, with interpretative displays along the route identifying and explaining the natural features, the prehistoric paintings and vegetation found in the area.
-Visitors are advised to bring binoculars to get a better view of the rock art.
+Visitors are advised to bring binoculars to get a better view.
 Allow at least an hour to complete the pleasant .25 mile loop of the ancient rock paintings.
 Also an excellent site for bird watching.

-For non-resident visitors, the day use fee is $5 per vehicle.
+For non-resident visitors, the day use fee is $6 per vehicle.